One of the big reasons why WordPress is so successful is down to how easy it is to get a website set up and running. It can literally be minutes.

 If you’re already familiar with SSH and the command line, WP-CLI won’t be daunting to use and will be a great addition to your developer tools.

-If you’re a beginner or not familiar with command line, hopefully this article will be a good starting point for you.
+If you’re a beginner or not familiar with command line, this article will be a good starting point for you.

 Download WordPress with WP-CLI

 Downloading WordPress using WP-CLI will mainly apply to your website if it is hosted on our Shared Linux Hosting platform.
-Websites hosted on our WordPress platform will already provision with WordPress files pre-installed.
+Websites hosted on our optimised WordPress hosting platform will already provision with WordPress files pre-installed.